onflow/rewtf-registry/README.md

 The top building in public posts will earn more points as well as bonus $FLOW.
 In your building in public posts, include #ReWTF and @flow_blockchain as well as @aliserag0.

+## FAQ
+- Can I use existing projects or do they need to be brand new?
+Both new and existing projects are eligible!
 ---

 **Note**: All contributions to onflow repositories and registered Flow-related projects are automatically tracked.
 Make sure your GitHub username is correctly listed in your team's registration to receive proper credit for your contributions.